aelb66/Domestic-Violence-Explanatory-Model/index.md

-# How I created an explanatory model of domestic violence in NSW LGAs.
+# How I created an explanatory model of domestic violence in NSW LGAs using R.

 ### What is explanatory analysis?
 We are trying to explain why and how a phenomenon is the way it is.
 The key output for this type of analysis are insights.